ksaivenketpatro/corelapp/README.md

 3. **Backend**

 ## Frontend
+This page is Website seen to the user.
 To run the frontend application, please refer to the documentation in the [Frontend Page](./Frontend/corel-website/README.md).

 ## Data